CERT/CC

 --no-daemon

-Set rwreceiver to run in the foreground, as a non-daemonized process.
-This is useful for debugging.
+Force rwreceiver to run in the foreground---it does not become a daemon process.
+This may be useful during debugging.

 ENVIRONMENT